 Some people complain that feeding table scraps or ‘people food’ will make their dogs fat.
 Not true!
 Adding wholesome cuts of meats, vegetables, and whole grains to your dog’s kibble will give him a chance to eat a variety of foods.
 Simply cut down on the dry food when you are adding other ingredients.

 Another common misconception is that you should never change your dog’s normal diet.
-Would shutterstock_132261779you like to eat one type of processed food every day for the rest of your life?
+Would you like to eat one type of processed food every day for the rest of your life?
 That is pure media hype.
 Your dog gets bored, just like you do – he needs variety too.
 Feeding one type of food exclusively can create allergies and sensitivities.
 Adding new textures and flavors will increase mealtime enjoyment and balance their diet.
 Your dog will love you for it!

 Another word of advice, don’t feed Fido from the table!
 It teaches begging and bad manners.
 Keep feeding consistent in time and location.